-Can you tell us a little bit about yourself.
-What is your entrepreneurial background and story?
+Can you tell us a little bit about your entrepreneurial background and story?

-Do you have any advice for European entrepreneurs that want to move to Silicon Valley, e.g. how have you settled and socialized yourself?
+Any advice for European entrepreneurs that want to move to Silicon Valley?

 What was your first startup in Silicon Valley?

 It was an open learning and teaching platform called Supercool School.
-I wanted to revolutionize how education and recruiting works on a global scale – it was meant to change the world.
+I wanted to revolutionise how education and recruiting works on a global scale – it was meant to change the world.
 I fell flat on my nose for five years straight.
-At some point I was completely bankrupt – emotionally, mentally and financially.
+At some point, I was completely bankrupt – emotionally, mentally and financially.

 How did you come up with the idea to start Close.io?